 The buffer_id refers to a packet buffered at the switch and sent to the controller by a packet-in message.
-A flow mod that includes a valid buffer_id is effectively equivalent to sending a two-message sequence of a flow mod and a packet-out to OFPP_TABLE, with the requirement that the switch must fully process the flow mod before the packet out.
+If no buffered packet is associated with the flow mod, it must be set to OFP_NO_BUFFER.
+A flow mod that includes a valid buffer_id removes the corresponding packet from the buffer and processes it through the entire OpenFlow pipeline after the flow is inserted, starting at the first flow table.
+This is effectively equivalent to sending a two-message sequence of a flow mod and a packet-out forwarding to the OFPP_TABLE logical port (see 7.3.7), with the requirement that the switch must fully process the flow mod before the packet out.
 These semantics apply regardless of the table to which the flow mod refers, or the instructions contained in the flow mod.
 This field is ignored by OFPFC_DELETE and OFPFC_DELETE_STRICT flow mod messages.

-The out_port and out_group fields optionally filter the scope of OFFFC_DELETE and OFFFC_DELETE_STRICT messages by output port and group.
+The out_port and out_group fields optionally filter the scope of OFPFC_DELETE and OFPFC_DELETE_STRICT messages by output port and group.
 If either out_port or out_group contains a value other than OFPP_ANY or OFPG_ANY respectively, it introduces a constraint when matching.
 This constraint is that the flow entry must contain an output action directed at that port or group.
 Other constraints such as ofp_match structs and priorities are still used; this is purely an additional constraint.
-Note that to disable output filtering, both out_port and out_group must be set to OFPP_ANY and OFFG_ANY respectively.
+Note that to disable output filtering, both out_port and out_group must be set to OFPP_ANY and OFPG_ANY respectively.
 These fields are ignored by OFPFC_ADD, OFPFC_MODIFY or OFPFC_MODIFY_STRICT messages.

-The flags field may include the follow flags:
+The flags field may include a combination of the following flags: